Phenomite/AMP-Research/FiveM port 30120/README.md

 ### Mitigations

 - Vendor issue, CitizenFX will need to address it otherwise will just be left exposed and free to use as an amplification source.
+- Very similar to the still-existing Quake3 netcode problem and same amplification rates.